Our Team – Chicago

 Auxiliary Board Members

-Consultant, Bain & Company
+Manager, Bain & Company

-Meredith is currently a consultant at Bain & Company, with experience in the healthcare and digital marketing practices.
+Meredith is currently a manager at Bain & Company, with experience in the healthcare and digital marketing practices.
 Prior to Bain, Meredith founded and ran an independent college counseling practice in New York City, working directly with high school students and their families to provide support during the college search and application process.
 She also ran the Candidate division at Scouted.io, a recruiting startup that helps companies hire recent college grads.

 Meredith earned her B.A. from Dartmouth College, and her MBA from the University of Chicago Booth School of Business.
 In her free time, she enjoys playing basketball, snowboarding, and letting The Infatuation food blog lead her to as many delicious Chicago restaurants as possible.